Craven District: The Domesday Book

 The Great Domesday Book of 1086 did not use the later Wapentake district names in this part of England, as it usually did, but instead used the name Craven.
 The Book included lands further west than any later description: Melling, Wennington and Hornby on the River Lune in Lonsdale and even Holker near Grange over Sands in Cumbria.

 The historic northwestern boundary of Craven is much disputed.
-One faction declares that before the Norman Conquest the North of England from coast to coast was administered from York and named The Kingdom of York.
+One faction declares that before the Norman Conquest the North of England from coast to coast was administered from York as the southern Earldom of Northumbria or Earldom of York (not to be confused with the northern Earldom of Northumbria based at Bamburgh).
 By 1086 the Normans had designated only one county in the North of England and that was Yorkshire.
-One may assume thereby that the Norman Yorkshire of 1086 was much the same as the Kingdom of York of 1065; and the Domesday Book supports this.
-However the opposing faction proposes that the first Yorkshire was smaller, much as it was up till 1974, and that Amounderness, Cartmel, Furness, Kendale, Copeland and Lonsdale were attached to it in the Domesday Book merely for administrative convenience.
+One may assume thereby that the Norman Yorkshire of 1086 was much the same as the Earldom of York of 1065; and the Domesday Book supports this.
+However the opposing faction proposes that Norman Yorkshire was smaller, much as it was up till 1974, and that Amounderness, Cartmel, Furness, Kendale, Copeland and Lonsdale were attached to it in the Domesday Book merely for administrative convenience.